I recently found myself in the unfortunate position of having to end—or at least greatly curtail—a relationship with someone close to me.

 So this is why developing and demonstrating honesty, integrity and authenticity are so vitally important, for all of us.

-And why it’s equally important that we severe—or at least greatly scale back—our relationships with those who do not/are not.
+And why it’s equally important that we severe—or at least greatly scale back—our relationships with those who do not share these values.

 A Note To Readers: